 Visitors flying into Tokyo will arrive at either Narita International Airport or Tokyo International Airport (commonly known as Haneda Airport).
 For many years Haneda handled domestic flights and Narita was the main international hub; however, with the opening of an international terminal at Haneda in 2010, both airports compete on level ground.
 All else being equal, it is preferable to fly into Haneda because it is much closer to Tokyo.

 Narita International Airport

-Narita International Airport is located in the adjacent prefecture of Chiba, approximately 55 kilometres from Tokyo Station.
+Narita International Airport is located in the adjacent prefecture of Chiba, approximately 55km from Tokyo Station.
 Visitors from abroad will usually arrive at either terminal 1 or 2.

-A taxi from the airport will cost around ¥25,000-30,000 and takes 60-90 minutes to central Tokyo.
+A taxi from the airport will cost ¥25,000-30,000 and takes 60-90 minutes to central Tokyo.

 A taxi from the rank will cost about ¥8,000 to Tokyo Station.
 It takes 25-35 minutes.